tristanpenman/n64-heart-rust/README.md

 # N64 💛 Rust

-This repo contains source code for a selection of simple Nintendo 64 ROMs.
-These examples demonstrate how Rust can be used to program the Nintendo 64.
+This repo contains code for a talk given at the Melbourne Rust Meetup, on using Rust on the Nintendo 64.
+The examples demonstrate various ways that Rust can be used to program the Nintendo 64.

+If you would like to see the slides from the talk, these can be found in [slides.pdf](./slides.pdf).

 ## Examples